-With the recent addition of Virgin America, you can now take advantage of more domestic flights with TYP transfers to airlines.
+And with the recent addition of JetBlue, you can now take advantage of more domestic flights with TYP transfers to airlines.

-They also allow you to transfer ThankYou Points to Hilton HHonors if you want to redeem for hotel stays instead.
+They also allow you to transfer ThankYou Points to Choice Privileges if you want to redeem for hotel stays instead.

 The good news is that there is no limit to how many points you can transfer, and no fee to transfer them.
 But there is a minimum transfer amount of 1,000 points.